manikcloud/AzureK8s-CICD-Flow/README.md

 - `resources`: Additional resource configurations like `pod.yaml`.

 - `vars`: Houses Jenkinsfile configurations for both Continuous Integration (`ci-Jenkinsfile`) and Continuous Deployment (`cd-Jenkinsfile`).

+## CI/CD Integration

+When code is pushed to this repository, it triggers the CI/CD pipeline hosted in [AzureK8s-CICD-Flow](https://github.com/manikcloud/AzureK8s-CICD-Flow).
+The pipeline takes care of building the application, running tests, and deploying it to the Kubernetes cluster.

+### Linked Repositories

+1. **Infrastructure**: The [Azure-k8s-infra-ops](https://github.com/manikcloud/Azure-k8s-infra-ops/) repository contains Terraform scripts to provision the infrastructure components like VNet, AKS, and ACR in Azure.

+2. **CI/CD Pipeline**: The [AzureK8s-CICD-Flow](https://github.com/manikcloud/AzureK8s-CICD-Flow) repository hosts the CI/CD pipeline, which builds, tests, and deploys this application.

+### Development Story

+The development process starts with infrastructure setup using [Azure-k8s-infra-ops](https://github.com/manikcloud/Azure-k8s-infra-ops/).
+Once the infrastructure is provisioned, code pushes to this repository trigger the CI/CD pipeline in [AzureK8s-CICD-Flow](https://github.com/manikcloud/AzureK8s-CICD-Flow).

 ## Features